 How to Paint Flowers on Bars of Soap, a simple tutorial for this wonderful gift idea.

 These little inexpensive and plain bars of soap become great DIY hand made gifts.
 Take them for your hostess, give as a nice little thank you or keep them for yourself.
 They are so easy and fun.
 Now on to how to paint flowers on bars of soap.

-I paint on a sealing coat of Decoupage with my 3/4″ flat brush.
+Paint on a sealing coat of Decoupage with the 3/4″ flat brush.

 (the video shows me doing this step) I will have a link to the brushes I use the most in the supply list below.